-NETWORK affirms that housing is a human right.
+Housing is a human right.
 Everyone should have access to safe, affordable housing.

 Catholic Social Justice proclaims the dignity of all people and the right to shelter.
-Inspired by our faith, we demand affordable housing for all in our nation.
-NETWORK stands with Pope Francis, who said during his visit to the United States, “We can find no social or moral justification, no justification whatsoever, for lack of housing.”1
+Inspired by this principle, we demand affordable housing for all in our nation.
+NETWORK agrees with Pope Francis, who said during his 2015 visit to the United States, “We can find no social or moral justification, no justification whatsoever, for lack of housing.”1

 NETWORK Advocates for Federal Policies That: